-- 47. We will aim to keep all interested parties informed of receipt of representations and when and how representations will be taken into account. - 48.
+- 51. We will aim to keep those who have registered a representation up-to-date with how representations will be taken into account. - 52.
 The relevant Cabinet Member will receive a report that includes a summary of all the comments received during the consultation period.
-Normally a summary document will be published and access made available to both summaries and full copies of all the representations. - 49.
-Prior to the submission or adoption of the relevant plan/document an opportunity will be taken to explain how the consultations have been used to shape the content of the final plan/document. - 50.
-For consultation responses made at the formal stage of plan making6, these will be considered by the Council prior to the submission of the plan and will then form the focus of the examination.
+Normally a summary document will be published and access made available to both summaries and full copies of all the representations. - 53.
+Prior to the submission or adoption of the relevant plan/document an opportunity will be taken to explain how the consultations have been used to shape the content of the final plan/document. - 54.
+For consultation responses made at the formal stage of plan making, these will be considered by the Council prior to the submission of the plan and will then form the focus of the examination.
 This is when the independent Inspector from the Planning Inspectorate will test to see if the plan is sound.
 He or she will usually use the representation made at this stage to identify where they should concentrate on in the examination.